All Episodes

 Dow surrenders amid fears of weak economy.

-Now the Dow was way up yesterday, as you all recall.
+Now, the Dow was way up yesterday, as you all recall.

 And they tried to tell us that yesterday somebody thought we had a strong economy.

-Is that what they're trying to tell?
+Is that what they're trying to tell you?

-And today somebody figured out that the Dow is surrendering territory amid fears of a weak economy.
+And today somebody figured out that the Dow is surrendering territory amid fears of a weak economy?

 When has it ever been strong?

-Well, when's the economy ever shown signs of life here in the last two and a half years?
+When's the economy ever shown signs of life here in the last two and a half years?

-It's of course thus left to me to explain it, which I will do in due course.
+It's, of course, thus left to me to explain it, which I will do in due course.

 Greetings, friends.